 - Increase in pain

-- Bleeding or other drainage of an incision.
+- Bleeding or another drainage of an incision.

 - Fever or chills

-Some recurrence of the arrhythmia may be experienced, particularly during the first 2 or 3 weeks.
-In general, a stable and normal rhythm is not achieved until 3 to 6 months after the procedure.
+Some arrhythmia recurrence may be experienced, particularly during the first 2 or 3 weeks.
+A stable and normal rhythm is not achieved until 3 to 6 months after the procedure.